octopus-network/omnity-docs/docs/REE/03-first-exchange.md

 2.  **Transaction Construction & Signing:**
     * The frontend uses the parameters received from the "pre" method to construct a PSBT.
     * The frontend prompts the user to sign the PSBT inputs belonging to them using their Bitcoin wallet or signing tool.
+(Note: Frontend implementation details need to be added here.)

 3.  **Invocation:**
-    * The frontend (or an Orchestrator Canister) sends the signed PSBT to an "invoke" method on the Exchange canister (e.g., `execute_tx`).
+    * The frontend sends the signed PSBT to an "invoke" method on the Orchestrator canister.
     * This method validates the PSBT (signatures, amounts, etc.) and checks requirements (like `get_minimal_tx_value`).
-    * **Crucially:** It calls an Orchestrator service (part of the REE framework or similar) to submit the valid PSBT to the Bitcoin network.
+    * **Crucially:** It calls the Orchestrator canister to submit the valid PSBT to the Bitcoin network.
-    * It may create a temporary `PoolState` to track the pending transaction.
-    * It waits for Bitcoin network confirmation (handled by the Orchestrator, which notifies the Exchange via methods like `new_block`).
+    * It waits for Bitcoin network confirmation.
     * Once confirmed, the `Pool`'s base state is updated using `finalize`.

-**Next Steps:**

-The next phase involves implementing the specific logic for the `pre_deposit` (or similar pre-computation method) and `execute_tx` methods.
-It also requires handling callbacks from the Orchestrator, such as `new_block` (for transaction confirmation) and `rollback_tx` (for handling blockchain reorganizations), to correctly manage `PoolState` updates.

 ---

 The rest of the content will be added later.